 How Much Do Nurses Earn in Germany?

 When I googled this question, I found really surprising information about salaries in nursing.
-As you can see it on the graphic the lowest salary is 6,280 EUR which is absolutely insane.
+As you can see on the graphic the lowest salary is 6,280 EUR which is absolutely insane.
 This salary might earn an experienced CEO, or leading engineer, but not a nurse.

 Related: “How much nurses earn in Germany?”

 So don’t trust all the information out there, the true salary is between 1,000 – 1,200 EUR during the vocational training and 2,500 EUR while working as a qualified nurse full time.

 The best and trustworthy source to check the salary of a particular profession in Germany is Gehalt.de.

 There you can even calculate the exact amount which finally lands on your bank account (brutto/netto).
 Usually, other resources share only the gross salary.

 The tool also allows comparing your salary with other nurses in different departments/hospitals.
 Here are more exact numbers on salary during the vocational training: in the 1st year you will earn about 1,100 EUR, in the 2nd year about 1,200 EUR, and in the 3rd year about 1,300 EUR.

 The amount varies slightly from one state to another.
 Be aware that is it the gross salary, without the tax, it will be around 200-300 EUR less.